nawbc/raal/README-en.md

 npm install installation dependency

-## 2. Customization
+## 2. Attention

+1. Preload processors use scss
+2. CI uses Travis
+3. Coverage using codecov
+4. The test unit opens snaptshot by default with jest + enzyme
+5. Change some default settings in `.script/config.json`

 ## 3. Development status

 - [x] library packaging
 - [x] Document Web Packing
+- [x] Test Unit

-- [ ] Test Unit
+- [ ] Custom Use Library

 ## 4. Other

-If you want to use it only for app development, after all, I copy a lot of create-react-app code.
+If you want to use it only for app development, I copy a lot of create-react-app code.